wonsunahn/Capstone_Fall2020/_projects/projects.markdown

   - All of our answers aren’t the same on-campus, but in general the answers are reflective of Pitt and Pittsburgh’s waste diversion reality.

 Team Size: 3-4 students
+* POC (primary): Samantha Ford.
+Sustainability Projects Coordinator, University of Pittsburgh
 * POC: Aurora Sharrard, Director of Sustainability, University of Pittsburgh
-* POC: Samantha Ford.
-Sustainability Projects Coordinator, University of Pittsburgh

 ### Decision support Police